DonneyF/ubc-pair-grade-data/README.md

 Data Source | Last Updated
 --- | ---
 PAIR Reports | June 2019
-Tableau Dashboard | Dec 2019
+Tableau Dashboard | Sept 2020

 There are two main sources for the data.
 The first (now deprecated) source was from the old PAIR Reports dashboard located [here](https://webprd01.pair.ubc.ca/reports/welcome.action).
 This tool was removed in the summer of 2019 in favor of a Tabluea dashboard found [here](http://pair.ubc.ca/student-performance/grades-distribution/) (the UBC VPN is needed to access), serving as the second source.